Drogonov/screw-you-bot/README.md

 npx prisma studio
 ```

-- Create you .env files with config
+- Create you .env files with config at src/config/env

 - Run the Bot
 ```